3SConsult/PT3S/sphinx_docs/developers.rst

 These instructions lay out the different steps of the GitHub procedure around contributing to PT3S.
 Especially due to the GitHub repository currentley sitting on only one branch (master), following these basic rules is crucial.
 As soon as PT3S has a higher amount of frequent contributors, a more suitable system with multiple branches will be implemented.

 .. note::
     Before following each step for the first time, read their instructions fully including notes like this one.
-They are often able to prevent mistakes from happening.
 If an unexpected problem occurs, you can search the :ref:`command-collection-label` for a solution.

 Follow these steps every time you contribute to PT3S:

 1. **Get the Latest Version from GitHub**: :ref:`get-latest-version-label`

 2. **Edit PT3S**: Now you can edit the entire PT3S project locally.
-Please ensure, that nobody else is working on the project simultaneously, because this could cause problems, when trying to commit.
+Please ensure, that nobody else is working on the project simultaneously in the same sourcefiles, because this could cause problems, when trying to commit.

 3. **Commit Your Changes to the GitHub Repository**: :ref:`commit-changes-label`